ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 You are probably already familiar with Git, as it is the most widely used source code versioning system among developers building applications for the web.
-We will use Git later when we create a Continuous Deployment (CD) Toolchain in the {{site.data.keyword.cloud_notm}} Platform for continuous delivery.
+We will use Git later when we create a Continuous Deployment (CD) Toolchain in the {{site.data.keyword.cloud_notm}} Platform for continuous delivery and deployment.
 If you do not have a GitHub account, create a free public personal account at the [Github](https://github.com/join) website; otherwise, feel free to log in with any other account you might have.

 Please note, there are important, step-by-step, instructions on how to generate and upload SSH keys to your [Github profile](https://github.com/settings/keys) for secure access to Github from the command line.
-However, if you do that now, you will only be getting good practice, as you will have to repeat the steps for the instance of Github used for {{site.data.keyword.cloud_notm}}, which we will access later.
-Although the steps can be complicated, with practice, you, too, can be fluent with SSH on the CLI.
+However, if you do that now, you will only be getting good practice, as you will have to repeat the steps for the instance of Github used for the {{site.data.keyword.cloud_notm}} Platform, which we will access later.
+Although the steps for using SSH keys can be complicated, with practice, you, too, can be fluent with SSH on the CLI.

 For now, go to the [Github Desktop](https://desktop.github.com/) page to download GitHub Desktop, and then run the installer.
 When the installer finishes,